NickolasSol/chapters/README.md

 Day 11 - The Right Stimulus

-Day 12 - Crying In Cibersecuruty Language
+Day 12 - Crying In Cibersecurity Language